Cohomology of rook-Brauer algebras and their subalgebras: Link states and ideals

 We begin by recalling link states for rook-Brauer algebras and their subalgebras.

 \begin{defn} By slicing vertically down the middle of a rook-Brauer $n$-diagram we obtain its \emph{left link state} and \emph{right link state}.
 Explicitly, we split all propagating edges at their midpoint and preserve all non-propagating edges.
-By restriction this gives us the notion of link states for Motzkin $n$-diagrams, (walled) Brauer $n$-diagrams and Temperley-Lieb $n$-diagrams. \end{defn}
+By restriction this gives us the notion of link states for Motzkin $n$-diagrams, (walled) Brauer $n$-diagrams and Temperley--Lieb $n$-diagrams. \end{defn}

-\begin{rem} The right link state of a rook-Brauer $n$-diagram consists of a column of $n$ vertices, labelled $\ol{1},\dotsc \ol{n}$, such that at each vertex we have one of the following three situations: \begin{itemize} \item the vertex has a hanging edge, called a \emph{defect}; \item the vertex is connected to precisely one other vertex by a non-propagating edge; \item the vertex is an isolated vertex. \end{itemize} We note that link states for Brauer $n$-diagrams, Temperley-Lieb $n$-diagrams and walled Brauer $(r+s)$-diagrams will not have isolated vertices.
-Link states for Temperley-Lieb $n$-diagrams and Motzkin $n$-diagrams must be planar. \end{rem}
+\begin{rem} The right link state of a rook-Brauer $n$-diagram consists of a column of $n$ vertices, labelled $\ol{1},\dotsc \ol{n}$, such that at each vertex we have one of the following three situations: \begin{itemize} \item the vertex has a hanging edge, called a \emph{defect}; \item the vertex is connected to precisely one other vertex by a non-propagating edge; \item the vertex is an isolated vertex. \end{itemize} We note that link states for Brauer $n$-diagrams, Temperley--Lieb $n$-diagrams and walled Brauer $(r+s)$-diagrams will not have isolated vertices.
+Link states for Temperley--Lieb $n$-diagrams and Motzkin $n$-diagrams must be planar. \end{rem}

 \begin{eg} In the diagram below we see the walled Brauer $(2+2)$-diagram from Example \ref{WB-eg}, together with its right link state:

 \end{eg}

 \begin{defn} For $0\leqslant i \leqslant n$, we let $P_i$ denote the set of right link states of rook-Brauer $n$-diagrams with precisely $i$ defects. \end{defn}